28 May 2019

-If you read the hoax, read this article in the journal Dutch Crossing describing how he did it.
+If you read the hoax, read this article in the journal Dutch Crossing that describes how he did it.
 Audacity, thy name was Gascoigne.
-I can confirm for the author that by 1576 George was fluent in Dutch.
-He had no need to steal from a French translation, he could steal from the original.
+I can confirm for the author that George had no need to filch from a French translation, he could filch quite well from the Dutch original.

-You need to keep in mind that prior to the advent of authorial copyright, sharp practice like this was not uncommon.
-Anyone could purchase or purloin work written without attribution or even with it, or from a foreign source; fiddle with it a little perhaps, then sell it at a handsome profit, anonymously, pseudonymously, or under his own name.
+Keep in mind that prior to 1710 there was no protection in law for authorial copyright.
+Sharp practice like George’s was not uncommon.
+Anyone could purchase or purloin work written without attribution or even with it, or from a foreign source; fiddle with it a little perhaps, then sell it at a handsome profit, anonymously, pseudonymously, or poaching the credit under his own name.
 A noteworthy example of the third case comes to mind, involving a Warwickshire glover’s son who did some lucrative business selling plays he didn’t write.

 Elizabeth did not angrily dispatch Tom Bedingfield to haul me back to England ‘under threat of heavy penalties’.
 What a mendacious barrow of butcher’s offal.
 Tom was no bail bondsman, he was a trusted friend and a fellow writer, much as George was.
 Tom and I had broken lances together in the joust, and in ’73 I had arranged for the publication of his English translation of Cardanus Comforte —later (and still) known as ‘Hamlet’s book’— which he dedicated to me.
 Having my confidence was crucial, it was why Elizabeth gave him the job.
 Few men could run me to ground in that hostile land and then say You can stop here, George won’t be harmed, he’ll be released soon, let’s go home, whose word I would take.